 Atlas Tea + Apothecary / The Sipping Room HNL

 Aloha guests!
 Welcome to our site.
-We look forward to being your host as we embark on this journey & travel the world through our collection of fine teas and culinary spices from across the globe, in addition to small bites offerings through our subscriptions & traveling tea party series.
-We are pleased to offer Hawai'i grown organic teas and wellness products that are mindfully curated with reverence to the practice of la’au lapa’au (spiritually based Hawaiian herbal medicine) in addition to a global selection of wildcrafted herbal infusions made by the finest practitioners in our apothecary collection.
+We look forward to being your host as we embark on this journey & travel the world through our collection of fine teas & culinary spices from across the globe, in addition to small bite offerings through our subscriptions & traveling tea party series.
+We are pleased to offer Hawai'i cultivated wellness products & services that are mindfully curated with reverence to the practice of la’au lapa’au (spiritually based Hawaiian herbal medicine) in addition to a global selection of wildcrafted herbal infusions made by the finest practitioners in our apothecary collection.
 The Sipping Room HNL's Traveling Tea Party series bring you curated experiences in an inspired setting.
 Let the healing restore and refine us.
 Tune in regularly as we grow our site & enjoy the ride.